RicardoSTozetto/RicardoSTozetto/README.md

 - 👋 Hi, I’m @RicardoSTozetto
 - 👀 I’m interested in Web, Mobile and IoT technologies.
 - 🌱 I’m currently learning Front-end, but I work with Hardware, Firmware, Telecommunications and Back-End.
-- 📫 How to reach me: E-mail 1 --> ricardo@optim.eng.br E-mail 2 --> ricardotozetto23@gmail.com
+- 📫 How to reach me: E-mail 1 --> ricardotozetto23@gmail.com E-mail 2 --> ricardotozetto@msn.com

 <!---
 RicardoSTozetto/RicardoSTozetto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.